omrawaley/geometry-calculators/README.md

 # For Python

-Might be a bit slower lol
+Might be a bit slower lol.